RocketChat/docs-old/developer-guides/quick-start/README.md

     `meteor npm install`

-5. Start building (about 5 minutes, please be patient)
+5. Start building (can take 5 minutes, please be patient)

     `meteor npm start`

-When the server is ready, you will see a green box within the terminal with "Server Running" at the top.
+When the server is ready, you will see a box with "Server Running" title:

 ```
 I20181122-12:33:53.282(0)? ➔ +-----------------------------------------------+
 I20181122-12:33:53.282(0)? ➔ |                 SERVER RUNNING                |
 I20181122-12:33:53.282(0)? ➔ +-----------------------------------------------+
 I20181122-12:33:53.283(0)? ➔ |                                               |
-I20181122-12:33:53.283(0)? ➔ |  Rocket.Chat Version: 0.72.0-develop          |
+I20181122-12:33:53.283(0)? ➔ |  Rocket.Chat Version: 1.0.0.2          |
 I20181122-12:33:53.283(0)? ➔ |       NodeJS Version: 8.11.4 - x64            |
 I20181122-12:33:53.284(0)? ➔ |             Platform: linux                   |
 I20181122-12:33:53.284(0)? ➔ |         Process Port: 28349                   |